IBM/ELM-Python-Client/elmclient/examples/REQIF_IO.md

 TLDR;
 =====

-Here's a sequence which lists definitions, creates a new definition for a specific module, exports it to reqifz, reimports the reqifz, and then deletes the definition
+Here's a sequence which lists ReqIF definitons in a project, creates a new definition for a specific module, exports it to reqifz, reimports the reqifz, and then deletes the definition

-NOTE this is so brief because it's using the defaults for server URL and context roots, username and password - see below these sections for how to set these up for your environment.
+NOTE this is so brief because it's using the defaults for server URL and context roots, username and password, because project `rm_optout_p1` doesn't have configuration management enabled - see below these sections for how to set these up for your environment.

 NOTE this works when project `rm_optout_p1` was created using the `Systems Requirement Sample`, which has a module `AMR Stakeholder Specification`.